Willkommen auf den Seiten des Auswärtigen Amts

 Basic information

-- Your application can only be accepted if the documents are complete.
-The documents must be submitted in the original with two copies of each.
+• Your application can only be accepted if the documents are complete.
+The documents must be submitted in the original with one copy of each.
 Documents in foreign languages must be submitted with an official German translation.

-- A fee of approximately 400 zloty (75,- Euro depending on the exchange rate) is charged for processing a visa application to start an internship.
-The fee is to be paid in Polish zloty at the time of application.
+• A fee of approximately 400 zloty (75,- Euro depending on the exchange rate) is charged for processing a visa application to start an internship.
+The fee is to be paid in Polish zloty in cash at the time of application.
 It is a processing fee.
 There is no right of refund in case of rejection or withdrawal of the application.

 General information